erichsafford/express_jwt/README.md

 ✅ [Check out my YouTube Channel with all of my tutorials](https://www.youtube.com/DaveGrayTeachesCode).

+**Deploy by clicking the link above**

 **Description:**

 This repository shares the code applied during the Youtube tutorial.
 The tutorial is part of a [Node.js & Express for Beginners Playlist](https://www.youtube.com/playlist?list=PL0Zuz27SZ-6PFkIxaJ6Xx_X46avTM1aYw) on my channel.

 [YouTube Tutorial](https://youtu.be/favjC6EKFgw) for this repository.